Executive Director, Irit Umani

 Irit Umani, the Executive Director of Trinity Center, began work in January of 2010.
 Ms. Umani comes to us from Berkeley, California, and she is originally from Israel.
 For nearly 20 years, Irit has lead organizations working with survivors of domestic violence.
 She has many years of professional experience serving people with needs for assistance, both as Executive Director and as Program Director.
 Irit says her work is based on and stems from a spiritual commitment for service.
 In her spare time, she keeps a practice of silent meditation and is deeply fed by being in nature, preferably with friends.

 Before joining Trinity Center’s staff, Diane was a weekly volunteer for four years and a former Board Member.
 A long-time Austinite who moved here from Washington, D.C., she was a feature reporter and the TV critic for the Austin American-Statesman for three decades.
 Diane then became the communications director for the Travis County Democratic Party.
 A parishioner of St. David’s, she combines her love for the church, Trinity’s neighbors and volunteers and her communication skills at Trinity Center.
-Besides recruiting and supervising volunteers, she helps organize events such as the Barbara Jordan Celebration, the Volunteer Appreciation Party and the Neighbors’ Christmas Party.
+Besides recruiting and supervising volunteers, she handles all of Trinity’s web and social platforms and organizes events such as the Barbara Jordan Celebration, the Volunteer Appreciation Party and the Neighbors’ Christmas Party.